ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 2 Asynchronous calls
 --------------------

-Async calls are entirely safe and the recommended method of calling services.
+Async calls in ``rclpy`` are entirely safe and the recommended method of calling services.
 They can be made from anywhere without running the risk of blocking other ROS and non-ROS processes, unlike sync calls.

 An asynchronous client will immediately return ``future``, a value that indicates whether the call and response is finished (not the value of the response itself), after sending a request to a service.